Skip to main content

 Looking at the most popular pages shows you if visitors are having a poor experience on key, high-traffic pages which should be prioritized for optimization.

-In this example the scores are good for all pages, but the most viewed page could probably be improved.
+In this example the scores are good for all pages, but the sign up and size analyzer pages could probably be improved.

 URL path